-For the three and nine months ended September 30, 2023, the Company realized a net loss of \$2.2 million and \$5.9 million, respectively, compared to the net loss of \$9.5 million and \$18.2 million for three and nine months ended September 30, 2022.
+For the three months ended March 31, 2024, the Company realized a net loss of \$0.6 million, compared to the net loss of \$2.2 million for three months ended March 31, 2023.
 Major variances are as follows:

-- During the nine months ended September 30, 2022, the Company commenced an extensive field exploration program, including drilling at the Kwanika-Stardust, East Niv and Lorraine projects.
-In 2023, the Company's exploration work has been primarily focused on analyzing the results of the 2022 program and planning for future drill programs.
-As a result, the Company had significantly lower exploration and evaluation expenditures for the three and nine months ended September 30, 2023, of \$0.4 million and \$1.5 million, compared to \$11.4 million and \$19.6 million for the comparative periods in 2022. - General and administrative expenses were \$1.8 million and \$4.4 million, respectively for the three and nine months ended September 30, 2023, compared to \$1.3 million and \$4.6 million for the three and nine months ended September 30, 2022, primarily resulting from: - (i) Share-based compensation expense, related to the granting and vesting of stock options, restricted share units ("RSUs"), and deferred share units ("DSUs") decreased to \$0.4 million and \$0.7 million for the three and nine months ended September 30, 2023, compared to an expense of \$0.6 million and \$2.2 million for the three and nine months ended September 30, 2022, reflecting the reversal of expense recorded in prior periods relating to the forfeiture of unvested stock options and RSUs by departing employees, as well as a decreased number of options subject to vesting during the period, as compared to the three and nine months ended September 30, 2022.
+- During the three months ended March 31, 2024, the Company incurred a net amount of \$0.2 million on exploration activities at the Company's projects, compared to \$0.7 million for the comparative period in 2023.
+In 2023 the Company was completing assay work from the 2022 field season, as well as the 2023 PEA. - General and administrative expenses were \$0.4 million for the three months ended March 31, 2024, compared to \$1.4 million for the three months ended March 31, 2023, primarily resulting from: - (i) Share-based compensation expense, related to the granting and vesting of stock options and restricted share units ("RSUs") was a recovery of \$0.2 million for the three months ended March 31, 2023, compared to an expense of \$0.6 million for the three months ended March 31, 2023, reflecting a decreased number of options and RSUs subject to vesting during the period, as well as the recovery of expense recorded in prior periods relating to the forfeiture of unvested options and RSUs.
 Stock options and RSUs granted to employees and consultants are generally subject to vesting restrictions over a three-year period with the corresponding share-based compensation expense being recognized over this period, while stock options granted to non-executive directors vest immediately on grant with the corresponding expenses recognized at the time of grant.
-Generally, share-based compensation expense should be expected to vary from period to period depending on several factors, including the number of stock option, RSU and DSU grants in a period, the fair value of options and RSUs granted, and the associated vesting provisions. - (ii) Professional fees increased to \$0.7 million and \$1.3 million, respectively, for the three and nine months ended September 30, 2023, from \$0.1 million and \$0.3 million for the three and nine months ended September 30, 2022, primarily related to additional legal and advisory fees incurred in regard to the AGM proxy contest.
+Generally, share-based compensation expense should be expected to vary from period to period depending on several factors, including the number of stock option, RSU and DSU grants in a period and the associated vesting provisions. - (ii) Salaries and director fees decreased to \$0.3 million for the three months ended March 31, 2024, from \$0.4 million for the three months ended March 31, 2023.
+The decrease in the current period primarily relates to lower corporate salaries due to reduced staff.